Frédéric Gros

 Frédéric Gros (born 30 November 1965) is a French philosopher.
 He is a specialist in the work of Michel Foucault and an editor of Foucault's papers.

 His 2008 book Marcher, une philosophie is a bestseller in France and has been translated into several languages.
-An English translation by John Howe, titled A Philosophy of Walking, was published by Verso in 2014.
+An English translation by John Howe, titled A Philosophy of Walking, was published by Verso Books in 2014.